Chrome Apps mosey on over to Macs

 Chrome Apps now work on Macs.
 This illustration shows the Chrome App Launcher on the Mac doc.

-Google filled in a missing piece of its Chrome Apps puzzle on Wednesday when it introduced it, at last, has added Mac toughen for its new app-ification of the net.
+When it introduced it, Google filled in a missing piece of its Chrome Apps puzzle on Wednesday.
+At last, it has added Mac toughen for its new app-ification of the net.

 Chrome Apps are internet apps that function even without a web connection, and so they should be run in Chrome.
-They can show desktop notifications, they’ve got entry to Bluetooth and USB, and they can interact with digital cameras and different peripherals like native apps.
+They can show desktop notifications, have access to Bluetooth and USB, and interact with digital cameras and different peripherals like native apps.
 But in addition, they act like web pages, with cross-platform syncing and in-app payments.

 The ecosystem has faced criticism for “breaking the net,” an accusation that stems from the fact that so far, the apps that can most effectively are run in Google Chrome, and now not different internet browsers.